 Sussex is a tiny town located in the state of Virginia.
 With a population of 181 people and just one neighborhood, Sussex is the 401st largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Sussex is generally considered to be a blue-collar town.
-44.44% of the Sussex workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sussex is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sussex is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Sussex who work in law enforcement and fire fighting (34.26%), office and administrative support (17.59%), and sales jobs (3.70%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sussex has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sussex a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Sussex doesn't have a public transportation system that people use for their commute.
+Sussex is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Sussex is a very ethnically-diverse town.
 The people who call Sussex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sussex residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sussex include English, African, French, Scots-Irish, and Italian.